posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

    a way to obtain those values without explicitly passing the context object through a the call stack.

-Adding the context accessor functions maintain the explicitness of the previous context system.
+Adding the context accessor functions maintains the explicitness of the previous context system.
 One could follow exactly where the context has been set and has been used.
 Additionally, since it does not need to be passed through function calls, it prevents breaking APIs.
-Finally, it depresses the need to store the context anywhere but a local variable, and make the decision of choosing the context clear.
+Finally, it eliminates the need to store the context anywhere but a local variable, and make the decision of choosing the context clear.

-We've made arguments why the context should be goroutine scoped.
+We've made arguments as to why the context should be goroutine scoped.
 But let's examine why it should not be functioned scoped.

-#### "Should Function Get a Context?"
+#### "Should Functions Get a Context?"

 We've enumerated several points for and against function scoped context.
-But we haven't actually discussed the meaning.
+But we haven't actually discussed its meaning.
 Functions group lines of code that are invoked sequentially.
-Having a unique context specific for those set of lines, have no additional value, in any other case but for testing purposes.
+Having a unique context specific for those set of lines, adds no additional value, in any other case except for testing purposes.

 Consider the following code.